 We walked down the path to the beach again and rather than take my #cannon I took my Iphone along for the convenience of my #Iphone7+ camera.
 Which I love!
 I was focusing in on a picture and my phone died.
 I about threw myself in the sand and had a tantrum.
 I guess the universe decided I wasn’t being present enough.
 It was a tough time.
 I missed a large rock with green algae sitting on the beige sand with the big blue sea in the back ground.
 A sail boat, just a neutral colored sail boat in the distance slowly moving along against the pale blue sky.
 I missed shots of a wonderful bird, the biggest waves I’ve ever seen at high tide and bunnies, live bunnies, munching on grass on the trail.
 There was a man singing and playing his guitar to a small group.
 Telling this story will help me remember.
 I took a zillion pictures overall.
 I captured the sun going down over the ocean our first night along with Mike’s first time ever to play in ocean 💦 water.
 Over the next few days I captured many flowers 🌺 and succulents with my camera on the trail.
 I picked a few flowers and pressed them into a book.
 I captured the waves breaking on the 🌊 beach.
 I got pictures of the sun setting and pathways, stairs, architecture, birds, sand and sea.
 A seal named freckles sat on a rock he visits everyday and posed for us.
 It was a buffet of colors and smells.
 I ran around on that beach gathering treasures, playing in the waves and climbing stairs till my calves screamed at me in pain.
 I got pictures of me and my love and pictures of my daughter and her art featured in a #Laguna art studio for the first time. #Proud mom.
 I savored every minute of it and can’t wait to go back.

 It was quite a disappointment when I caught my beloved cat trying to take down an innocent baby morning dove.
 We were standing in our driveway talking to a neighbor when suddenly there was a commotion a few feet away.
 Our cat was playing with a bird and the cat was winning.
 Not waiting to see what the cat would do next we got her away from the bird.
 The bird scampered into the nearby bush.
 The cat was bewildered thinking that she had been doing a heroic thing and now she was getting scolded.
-I swept her up and into the house.
-My husband Mike picked up the bird with his large hands and said “oh, it’s a baby morning dove.”
-I anxiously reached out and said, “let me see it” as I cooed, “Hi baby, are you ok?”
-Our Neighbor threw his hands in the hair and said, “what the heck, you guys just pick it up like it’s nothing.”
-His eyes were huge.
-He was trying to decide if we were crazy or cool.
-He verbally settled on cool.
-Mike was concerned about what we should put it in for the night and I magically appeared with a bird cage from the old shed.
-This wasn’t my first time saving a bird, I laughed at my own antics.
 Just the other day my daughter and I were reminiscing about all the times we have gotten our selves tangled up in crazy situations with wildlife or other animals.
-I filled the cage with greenery from around the area we found the bird in, hung it on the front porch high from the cat and went to googling about morning birds.
+I filled a cage with greenery from around the area we found the bird in, hung it on the front porch high from the cat and went to googling about morning birds.
 What a wonderful bird they are.
 When we held the bird it didn’t fight us and seemed to accept us quite well.
 The next morning there were 3 morning birds in our yard seeming confused about the caged morning bird.
 He seemed to be fine and in my half awake morning stupor I let him free.
 I kept the cat in the house the rest of the day and night.
-I have seen the bird scampering around the last few days and even fly up to the roof.
-Had he been younger or had less feathers I would have kept him longer to increase his survival chances.
-I think he will be soaring soon.
-I am happy we got to cross his path!
+I have seen the bird scampering around the last few days and even fly up to the roof!

 - I use pictures that I have captured with my #Iphone7+ while out on my adventures or when I’m just feeling inspired.
 I want to help people on their journey wherever they are.
 The process of trying to think up my next Instagram post that is positive and happy is like a therapy for me to keep my own mind going in a positive direction.
 Choose to fight and be brave.
 When you do this you are #choosinghappy I made this Instagram to help you and to help me.
 Now everyday I am on the lookout for an uplifting picture to take and message to post.
 This trains my mind to take a positive path.
 To create new pathways in my brain.
 I have had the depression and anxiety battle.
 So have many I love.
 Most people would not know this of me.
 They see my smile and I love to laugh.
 I am stronger than ever and I’m choosing to be happy.
 Thank you for joining me on a happy journey. ❤